Ulster Defence Regiment: Ulsterisation

-Ulsterisation was the British Government's policy to reduce regular Army troop numbers in Northern Ireland and bring local forces into the front line.
-This was as a result of international opinion about British soldiers being used in what many viewed as a "colonial occupation".
-It was also called "normalisation", or "police primacy".
+During the 1970s, the British government introduced the Ulsterisation policy in Northern Ireland, which called for the disengagement of non-Ulster troops from the region and replacing them with the UDR and RUC.
+This was done as British policymakers perceived the death of soldiers from Great Britain to be far more consequential in terms of British public opinion than what could be portrayed as "Irish people killing and policing Irish people".
 The term "Ulsterisation" was coined by the media.
 The then Assistant Chief Constable of the RUC, Jack Hermon, summed it up when he said, "Ulstermen need to learn to live together and be policed by Ulstermen.
 If they have to kill, let them kill each other, not English soldiers."

 A report commissioned in 1976 recommended: